Roentek/N8N_Nodes_Zep_v3/README.md

 # ZEP Memory Vector Store Node (v3) for n8n

-This is a custom n8n node package that provides integration with ZEP Memory Vector Store API v3.
+This is a custom n8n node package that provides a comprehensive n8n community node for integrating with ZEP Memory Vector Store v3 API.
+This node provides full CRUD operations for threads, messages, users, memory, and knowledge graphs..
 ZEP is a long-term memory service for AI assistants and chatbots.

+## ✅ Production Ready Status

+**All critical issues have been resolved and the node is ready for production deployment:**

+## Verification Status (Updated)

+✅ **API Endpoints**: Verified correct - ZEP v3 SDK uses `/api/v2/` REST endpoints
+✅ **Authentication Format**: Correct `Api-Key` header format verified against docs
+✅ **Graph Operations**: Enhanced with proper endpoints, data input, and search scopes
+✅ **Build Status**: Successfully compiles with TypeScript
+✅ **Core Operations**: All thread, message, user, and memory operations align with ZEP docs
+⚠️ **Code Standards**: Some ESLint styling issues remain (non-critical)

 ## Features